-- a) Social and cultural development by: - education, Imparting training (vocational and skill based) and creating social awareness;
+a) Social and cultural development by:

+- Imparting education, training (vocational and skill based) and creating social awareness: - Awareness programs on girl education; - Empowerment of women for education/ health & self-employment; - Empowerment of differentially abled children and their self-development; - Skill development and generation of employment by locally driven initiatives;

-- Awareness girl programs on education: - Empowerment of women for education/health&self-employment; - Empowerment of differentially abled children and their self-development; - Skill development and generation of employment by locally driven initiatives: - Promoting preventive healthcare and sanitation by providing health and hygiene products; - Making available safe drinking water; - Promoting sports and cultural activities; - Creating awareness and development of infrastructure for sports and cultural activities: - Measures for the benefit of armed forces veterans, war widows and their dependents; and - Relief and support to victims of natural calamities in any part of the Country. - b) Ensuring Environmental Sustainability by: - Conservation of resources by design and manufacture of products that maximize the conservation resources; - Utilization of renewable energy and renewable or recycled materials; and - Generating worth from waste. - c) Any other objectives as mentioned under Section 135 of the Companies Act, 2013 and/ or relevant Rules and Schedules.
+- Promoting preventive healthcare and sanitation by providing health and hygiene products; - Making available safe drinking water; - Promoting sports and cultural activities; - Creating awareness and development of infrastructure for sports and cultural activities; - Measures for the benefit of armed forces veterans, war widows and their dependents; and - Relief and support to victims of natural calamities in any part of the Country.

+b) Ensuring Environmental Sustainability by with

+- Conservation of resources by design and manufacture of products that maximize the conservation of resources; - Utilization of renewable energy and renewable or recycled materials; and - Generating worth from waste. - c) Any other objectives as mentioned under Section 135 of the Companies Act, 2013 and/ or relevant Rules and Schedules.

-The Corporate Social Responsibility Policy is available on the website of the Company at https://in.pg.com/india- governance-and-policies/gil/terms-andpolicies/.
+The Corporate Social Responsibility Policy is available on the website of the Company https://in.pg.com/india-governance-andpolicies/pghh/terms-and-policies/.